 "I can't thank you enough … You helped me get assistance with Medicaid for Breast and Cervical Cancer.
 The cancer was so hard to go through and not having to stress over the unimaginable financial burden I haven't had to worry over … it's a wonderful program. … It's been a bumpy road but now the worst is over, and I just wanted you to know, I'll never forget you ….
 You are an angel to me."

 Survivor, thanking her Patient Navigator at The Rose

 "I am a 7-year-survivor of Cystosarcoma Phyllodes, for which The Rose granted me a scholarship to pay for my surgery in June 2005.
 I just want to give my deepest thanks to Dorothy [CEO and Co-Founder], to The Rose, and to all the staff.
 Thank you all for your hard work, dedication, and support.
 Blessings!!"

-mother of three who was initially told her cancer wasn't cancer and feels that The Rose validated her as a true survivor
+Mother of three who was initially told her cancer wasn't cancer

 "Being one of the largest employers in Texas, HISD is committed to having a healthy, safe, and effective learning environment.
 Since 2008 HISD has partnered with The Rose to conduct on-site mammogram screenings.
 By providing employees with this benefit, it shows HISD cares.
 The Rose provides fast, convenient and safe screenings."